-Published this month, is the tenth book in the Common Intellectual series for Copy Press: Ha-Ha Crystal by Chris Fite-Wassilak.
+Published this summer, is the tenth book in the Common Intellectual series for Copy Press: Ha-Ha Crystal by Chris Fite-Wassilak.

 Written with ease and adventure, the essays within Ha-Ha Crystal have the reader moving from tetrahedrons, through comic books to the architecture of John Portman and the films of Jacques Tati.
 As a host of things are put into contact with each other, thought takes shape and becomes crystalline.

 You can buy Ha-Ha Crystal and the rest of the Copy Press books from all good bookstores including Foyles, Hive and Waterstones.

 On June 24th 2016, we opened an exhibition presenting the final work of students on the MA Information Design Lab led by myself and Marco Ferrari.

 The lab was established as an ongoing, real-time data-visualisation attempt to track and explain the global financial crisis that many analysts predicted for 2016.
 Its purpose was to better understand the broader network of causes and implications in which every financial turmoil unfolds, providing context to economic reports, and looking at the socio-political framework of news stories.
 From a design perspective, the intention was to develop new ways for visualizing financial news, in order to move from the rather bi-dimensional language of bar and pie charts, into a richer territory made of maps, cartograms, illustrations, diagrams.